logiharaldsson/logiharaldsson/README.md

 - 👋 Hi, I’m @logiharaldsson - Mechatronics Engineer and Web developer
-- 👀 I’m interested in alot of learning and growing all manners of programming skills.
+- 👀 I’m interested in alot of learning and growing all manners of programming skills
 - 🌱 I’m currently learning React, React Hooks and Node
 - 📫 You can contact me by email: logiharaldss@gmail.com